Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: System Model

 \subsection{Pooled COVID-19 Tests}

 The common approach in testing for the presence of COVID-19 is based on the \ac{pcr} method.
-Here, a sample is collected, most commonly swab-based.
-The presence of infection is then examined by RNA extraction via \ac{pcr} measurements, quantifying the viral load in the sample.
+Here, a sample is collected, most commonly based on nasopharyngeal or oropharyngeal swabs or saliva.
+The presence of infection is then examined by \ac{rna} extraction via \ac{pcr} measurements, quantifying the viral load in the sample.
 The \ac{pcr} process is quite time consuming (on the typical order of several hours), and can simultaneously examine up to a given number of $\Noutputs$ inputs (commonly on the order of several tens of samples).
 This results in a major bottleneck, particularly when the number of patients, denoted by $\Ninputs$, is much larger than $\Noutputs$.